genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 To ignore errors in the configuration files, use the **--ignore** argument.
 This leaves the configuration files undeleted, even if errors are found.

-All processes configuration is stored within **$GC**.
+All process configuration is stored within **$GC**.

 ## remap script

-The remap script reads all dictionary files (fields and table definitions) from **$GC** and remaps the memory resident database accordingly.
+The remap script reads all dictionary files (fields and table definitions) from **$GC** and remaps the memory-resident database accordingly.

 It also generates dao objects based on the dictionary tables, so you can perform database operations in a type-safe way.

 Additionally, it will update the Genesis alias store (if running Aerospike or FDB).

-The Aerospike DB layer needs UDFs (user defined functions) to work correctly, and they are also generated at this step.
+The Aerospike DB layer needs UDFs (user defined functions) to work correctly, and these are also generated at this step.

-Syntax:
+### Syntax

 ```bash
 remap [-c | --commit]